Bobear92/RPG-Campaign-App/README.md

 ### Deploying

 1: Switch over all urls in src/api or nothing will work!
+Then push to git hub

 2: Deploy all in wsl terminal